How the Body Makes and Maintains NAD+

 Your body acts like an efficient factory to keep the coenzyme NAD+ active throughout your life.
 Here’s how it works and how you can help the body make more NAD+.

-NAD+, nicotinamide adenine dinucleotide, is a critical coenzyme found in every cell of your body involved in hundreds of metabolic processes, but NAD+ levels decline with age.
+NAD+, nicotinamide adenine dinucleotide, is a critical coenzyme found in every cell of your body.
+It's involved in hundreds of metabolic processes, but levels of this essential molecule decline with age.
 The impact of supplements designed to increase NAD+ on the aging process is still being studied.

 The Link Between NAD+ Precursors and the Diet